thehydroimpulse/nanomsg.rs/README.md

 	 that both rust and nanomsg are in active development.
 	 The test programs (nanoserv.rs, nanocli.rs) demonstrate
 	 the bindings in action; they create an nn_socket and send and receive messages over the wire.
+Valgrind reports that the rust versions leak 40 bytes each, which is of concern.

 Other protocols beyond nn_socket: they work in the C side,
          rust examples/contributions welcome.